jgaryi/E115_BirdWatchingApp/README.md

 -   RAG-Enhanced Response Generation: The agent uses a Retrieval-Augmented Generation (RAG) architecture.
 It includes a custom tool that retrieves relevant bird species data from our web-scrapped, chunked, and embedded knowledge base, then injects the retrieved content into the LLM to generate informed, natural responses.
 -   Audio Input Pipeline: When an audio file is received, the BirdNET model predicts the most likely species.
 This prediction is then used as a query to retrieve species information, which the agent uses to craft a natural, informative response.
 -   Text Input Support: For direct user questions, the agent dynamically pulls and injects relevant information to respond meaningfully.
--   Tool-Augmented Architecture: Our agent uses the ```get_specie_info_by_search_content``` tool, which filters and ranks knowledge base content using cosine similarity against expanded user queries.
+-   Tool-Augmented Architecture: Our agent uses the ```get_specie_info_by_search_content``` tool, which filters and ranks the knowledge base content using the cosine similarity against expanded user queries.

 ### 3. Frontend React ###